-31. Contingent Assets
+32. Contingent Assets

-- Right to Buy sharing agreement as with other agreed stock transfers, the Council has entered into an agreement with South Lakes Housing relating to the future sales under the Preserved Right to Buy (PRTB) rules.
+- Right to Buy sharing agreement -the Council has entered into an agreement with South Lakes Housing (SLH) relating to the future sales under the Preserved Right to Buy rules.
 This relates to any future sales of the transferred stock to existing tenants.
 The Council will receive capital receipts at the end of each financial year for any properties sold within the year.
 The value of the receipt is calculated using a formula that takes the net income foregone by SLH from the total proceeds from the sale of dwellings for the year.
-There has been £837k of capital receipts from SLH in relation to this during 2016/17 (£1.2m in 2015/16). - VAT shelter arrangements in normal circumstances South Lakes Housing is not able to reclaim VAT on improvement works to dwellings.
+There has been £800k of capital receipts from SLH in relation to this during 2017/18 (£837k in 2016/17). - VAT shelter arrangements in normal circumstances South Lakes Housing is not able to reclaim VAT on improvement works to dwellings.
 The VAT shelter is an arrangement, used in every transfer since 2002, with HMRC's agreement, whereby SLH can reclaim VAT on future improvement works to the transferred stock.
 The original estimate of the value of the works to be undertaken under the VAT shelter arrangements total £96.038m, with an estimated further £19.208m VAT recoverable over the 15 years starting in 2012/13.
 The Council has agreed a 50/50 share of the VAT with SLH.
 The original estimated value of the VAT shelter income for the Council was therefore £9.6m over 15 years.
 VAT is only recoverable where works are being undertaken by external contractors.
-During 2016/17 the expected spend by South Lakes Housing with external contractors has fallen which will reduce the Council's expected share of income over the remaining 10 years of the agreement. £323k was received during 2016/17 (£508k in 2015/16).
+During 2017/18 the expected spend by South Lakes Housing with external contractors has fallen which will reduce the Council's expected share of income over the remaining 10 years of the agreement. £267k was received during 2017/18 (£323k in 2016/17).

-32. Unusable Reserves
+33. Unusable Reserves